Supermum Clémence Mauchamp

 Do you think mothers can take a career break and come back into professional life?

 Yes, a mother can certainly take a career break and come back into professional life.
 Although taking a career break can create challenges in terms of staying up-to-date with industry developments and re-establishing professional connections, it is possible to overcome these challenges with the right strategy and support.
+Amongst a few, I would recommend maintaining professional connections with former colleagues, continuing to learning about the industry, and seeking out mentorship and support from professionals who have successfully returned to work.

 In your view, how can we push future generations to accept people and more importantly women to take a career break and to come back into professional life?